staabm/staabm.github.io/_posts/2025-08-01-infection-php-mutation-testing.md

 #### dead code detection

-From a different perspective, looking at mutation testing results (escaped mutants) is dead code detection.
+From a different perspective, looking at mutation testing results (escaped mutants) can help you to detect dead code.
 In case you are confident that your test suite covers all relevant cases, a escaped mutant tells you that certain code in your implementation doesn't make a difference for the end result.
 This means that the code is dead and can be removed.